Needs Assessment, Identifying Our Needs: A Survey of Elders

 Why should we trust the NRCNAA with our data?

-- To participate, informed consent and tribal approval is required.
+- To participate, tribal approval is required.

 - Tribal ownership over the data is ensured to protect sovereignty.